Addiction Treatment Programs

 YOUR RIGHTS REGARDING YOUR HEALTH INFORMATION:

 This section describes your rights regarding the health information we maintain about you.
-All requests or communications to exercise your rights discussed below must be submitted in writing to Advanced Recovery Services, Attn: Compliance, 100 SE Third Ave, Suite 1800, Ft Lauderdale, FL 33394 or by email at [email protected].
+All requests or communications to exercise your rights discussed below must be submitted in writing to Advanced Recovery Systems, LLC, Attn: Compliance, 100 SE Third Ave, Suite 1800, Ft Lauderdale, FL 33394 or by email at [email protected]

 Right to Inspect and Copy.
 You have the right to inspect and receive a copy of your health information, excluding your psychotherapy notes.
 We may charge you a fee as authorized by law to meet your request.
 You may request access to your health information in a certain electronic form and format, if readily producible, or, if not readily producible, in a mutually agreeable electronic form and format.
 Further, you may request in writing that we transmit such a copy to any person or entity you designate.
 Your written, signed request must clearly identify such designated person or entity and where you would like us to send the copy.
 We may deny your request to inspect and copy in limited circumstances.
 If you are denied access to your health information, you may request that the denial be reviewed by a licensed health care professional chosen by us.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.